Certificate

 8.3.
 Submaximal Repetition Test

 8.3.2.
-Validated Estimation Formulae for the Different Training Exercises
+Validated Estimation Formulas for the Different Training Exercises

 8.3.3.
 Mechanical and Internal Load Responses During a Submaximal Repetition Test